End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Experiments

+In the first experiment, the pre-trained ECS model is evaluated on the TMSV test set using STOI, ESTOI, and NCM metrics under both clean and noisy conditions.
+All evaluations are conducted on unseen speakers, with the objective scores for the noisy condition averaged over different noise types and SNR levels.

-The second experiment is designed to investigate the effects of model weights during joint training on speech intelligibility.
-Following the pre-trained method, $\alpha$ is set to 1, and different values of $\beta$ are explored in this experiment.
-The results of this experiment are used to select $\beta$ for the next experiment.
+The second experiment examines how model weights in joint training affect speech intelligibility.
+Following the pre-trained method with $\alpha$ = 1, and different $\beta$ values are studied.
+The result helps select $\beta$ for the next experiment.